MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

     ![Azure Information Protection quick start tutorial step 3 - default policy](../media/info-protect-policy.png)

+## Changing the global settings for a default template and prompt for justification

 For our tutorial, we'll change a couple of those global settings so that you can see how they work:

 -  **Select the default label**: Set this to **Internal**.

 - **Users must provide justification to set a lower classification label, remove a label, or remove protection**: Set this to **On**.

+## Configuring a label for protection, a watermark, and a condition to prompt for classification

 We'll now change the settings of one of the labels, **Confidential**: